Disclaimer: This post may contain affiliate links. For more info please see my disclosure policy.

 But everything should be done in a fitting and orderly way.
 1 Corinthians 14:40

 Disclaimer: This post may contain affiliate links.
 For more info please see my disclosure policy.
-Today I have the honor of guest posting over on The Pelsers.
-To give you a teaser, here’s a little bit of the introduction: We are in the age of the internet.
-It’s hard to imagine what life was like…
+Today I am honored to be guest posting over on one of my favorite blogs–Organizing Homelife.
+To give you a teaser, here’s a little bit of the introduction: Our first school year at home is quickly coming to a…